TheLastGimbus/FreeBuddy/lib/README.md

 - [ ] Implement hp settings
   This is non trivial cause we have to decide how to make this universal when almost all headphones have this different
 - [X] Change ui BIG to dynamically support *all* headphones by their features instead of concrete model -> pretty much done?
-- [ ] Support multiple diff headphones
+- [ ] Support multiple diff/same headphones
   - [ ] Basic fix in connection loops to show them at all
   - [ ] Basic fix in widget to maybe show their name to distinguish which ones are shown now Currently, widget just creates the cubit, wait until it connects, and gets the battery.
 What if there are